Pharmaceuticals and Personal Care Products (PPCPs) in Coastal Waters

 Over-the-counter, prescription, and veterinary drugs, as well as chemicals found in cosmetics and common household products wash down the drain and into our sewage systems.
 From there, they may enter our coastal waters.
 Over 100 PPCP contaminants are found in environmental samples and drinking water.
 Aquatic animals are continually exposed to PPCPs in the water and, because the products are designed to work at low doses, there is concern that even low concentrations could be harmful.
 Wastewater treatment plants are not designed to remove PPCPs, and we don’t know which treatment methods are most effective.
 There is a need to know which PPCPs are in our water and how to remove them and to develop tests to detect the subtle impacts of continual exposure of low-dose PPCPs on aquatic animals.

-We detected 11 different PPCPs in sewage influent, 9 in sewage effluent samples, and 7 in water samples from Charleston Harbor.
-Both plants removed 100% of two of the PPCPs.
-The concentrations of most PPCPs in harbor water samples were more than 90% lower than influent samples and at least 10 times lower than effluent samples.
+We detected 11 different PPCPs in sewage influent, nine in sewage effluent samples, and seven in water samples from Charleston Harbor.
+Both plants removed 100 percent of two of the PPCPs.
+The concentrations of most PPCPs in harbor water samples were more than 90 percent lower than influent samples and at least 10 times lower than effluent samples.
 The chemicals that made it through the treatment plants were further diluted when released into the harbor.
 Our research indicated that acute risk to aquatic species from the individual PPCPs measured was low.

 While the assessment in Charleston Harbor is complete, we remain concerned about risks from chronic exposure to low concentrations of PPCPs and complex mixtures of PPCPs.
 We are continuing to develop new methods to detect impacts of chronic exposure on marine animals and to measure additional PPCPs.
 Methods are being developed for a wide range of pharmaceutical compounds that include synthetic hormones, lipid regulators, antibiotics, and antidepressants.